-We are asked all the time about natural preservatives for cosmetics.
+We are frequently asked about natural preservatives for cosmetics.
 So today we are sharing three broad spectrum preservatives, either derived from natural sources or nature identical, that are readily available, easy to use and carry organic certification.

 When and why do you need to use preservatives?

 Preservatives play a very important function in products containing water: they kill microorganisms and water-borne bacteria, and prevent the growth of bacteria, mold and yeast.
 If a product contains water (including hydrosols, floral water and aloe vera juice, all of which contain water), a preservative is essential to help prevent microbes growing.

 It’s important to follow the manufacturer’s instructions regarding the amount of preservative to use; too much or too little could be potentially hazardous.

-The only way to know that your preservative working sufficiently is to have a microbiological challenge test carried out by a lab.
+The only way to know that your preservative is working sufficiently is to have a microbiological challenge test carried out by a lab.
 This is recommended (and in some countries compulsory) if you are selling your products.

 Vitamin E, rosemary extract and grapefruit seed extract are not preservatives.
 We explain why not in our article Natural Preservatives in Skincare: What You Need to Know.

 Here are 3 broad spectrum natural preservatives for cosmetics:

-The below list are all approved for use in certified organic products.
+The preservatives in the list below are all approved for use in certified organic products.
 They are either derived from natural sources or are nature identical.

 REMEMBER: It is your responsibility to check the efficacy of your preservative system.
-We strongly recommend having a microbiological challenge test carried out by a lab as this is the best way to be sure that your preservative system is effective.
+We strongly recommend having a microbiological challenge test carried out by a lab as this is the only way to be completely sure that your preservative system is effective.
 You can find more information on product testing here: Guide to cosmetic product testing and safety assessments.

 1. Preservative Eco/Geogard ECT